GandhiCloudLab/devsecops-trivy/readme.md

-# Integrating DevSecOps Using Aquasec Trivy in Cloud Native Toolkit
+# Integrating Aquasec Trivy in Cloud Native Toolkit for DevSecOps

-As part of the DevSecOps, to ensure the security, the images undergo Vulnerability scanning.
+To ensure the security, as part of the DevSecOps, Vulnerability scanning is done on the images.
 There are several tools available for image scanning.

 `Trivy` is a Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI.